 In conclusion, I didn’t hate this flick, but would only recommend it as an amusing curiosity or a mindless popcorn monster flick as long as you forget about it even trying to stack up to the Kurt Russell classic.
 The Thing 2011 did have almost impossible shoes to fill and while it falls far short of the mark, it’s also not the complete disaster it’s made out to be.
 Best “thing” about the movie is that it is a lead-in to Carpenter’s flick, so you can always watch that afterwards.

 2 and 1/2 (out of 4) flame thrower wielding cuties!

 THE FLY II (1989)

-All in all, Fly II is an entertaining horror flick and while it is far from the near masterpiece of it’s predecessor, it wasn’t meant to be and it is a fun popcorn monster flick that honors the film it sequalizes and makes for an entertaining viewing, after the intensity of the Cronenberg classic.
+All in all, Fly II is an entertaining horror flick and while it is far from the near masterpiece of it’s predecessor, it wasn’t meant to be another classic.
+It is a fun popcorn monster flick that honors the film it’s a sequel to and makes for an entertaining viewing, after the intensity of the Cronenberg classic.
 If you haven’t seen it and like the 1986 flick, give it a go!

 Pingback: HORROR YOU MIGHT HAVE MISSED: HARBINGER DOWN (2015) | MonsterZero NJ's Movie Madhouse